RedhawkSDR/redhawk/README.md

 The REDHAWK integrated development environment (IDE) provides tools to support development of REDHAWK software.
 The development and deployment of REDHAWK Applications are aided by graphical editors and drag-and-drop Waveform construction.
 The IDE allows users to interact with and control multiple running REDHAWK instances and applications.

 ## Recent Announcements
+**[Release of REDHAWK 2.0.5](https://github.com/redhawksdr/redhawk/releases/tag/2.0.5) (February 24, 2016)** - The effort in REDHAWK 2.0.5 focused on:

+* Maintaining the correct time stamp when pushing data from the Sandbox DataSource.
+* Improving a Component's response to messages irrespective of whether or not the Component is started or stopped.
+* Improving FileSink support for framed data and timecode with BLUE file output.
+* Improving the handling of missing event message fields in C++ and Python.
+* Ensuring external Port names are recognized.
+* Addressing numerous bug fixes.

 **[Release of REDHAWK 2.0.4](https://github.com/redhawksdr/redhawk/releases/tag/2.0.4) (December 30, 2016)** - The effort in REDHAWK 2.0.4 focused on:

 * Adding support for the CentOS 7 operating system.